-Following is information (or more information) about several books I’ve enjoyed being involved with since I retired—writing, co-writing, or helping to edit and publish—from most recent to oldest:
+Following is information (or more information) about several books I’ve enjoyed being involved with since I retired—writing, co-writing, or helping to edit and publish.

 •The Dancing Goddesses: Folklore, Archaeology, and the Origins of European Dance, by E.W.
 Barber.
 (W.W.
 Norton, New York; 2013; 429 pp.; heavily illustrated.)